 When handling Student grade level updates, it is recommended to transition from your top-most grade level, working your way down to your lowest grade level, to avoid mixing and matching students.

 Thus, you may wish to begin by archiving your graduating year group first.
 If you are still looking to permit say your DP2's to access their ManageBac account, you can skip archiving the year group at this stage.

 II.
 Transition IB PYP Year Groups

 Next, move the graduating PYP students into the newly created MYP year group via Settings > School Directory > Memberships.
-On this page you can also move the remaining PYP students up a year level (see below).
+On this page, you can also move the remaining PYP students up a year level (see below).

-To do this, select students by grade level from the 'Available Students' column on the left, move students to the correct year group on the right.
+To do this, select students by grade level from the 'Available Students' column on the left, and move students to the correct year group on the right.
 You can move students into multiple year groups at once, click Confirm Assignments to confirm.